All Products

 Step 1: Prepare the SSL certificate

 1. Go to the SSL Certificate Management page.
-Find the target certificate, and click Download Certificate in the Actions column.
-On the Download tab, download the certificate for the Server Type Other.
+Find your certificate and click Download Certificate in the Actions column.
+On the Download tab, select Other as the Server Type and download the package.

-• If the package contains a certificate file (.pem) and a private key file (.key), save both files.
-You will need them for deployment.
+• If the package contains a certificate file (.pem) and a private key file (.key), save both files — you need them for deployment.

-If you used a tool such as OpenSSL or Keytool to generate a Certificate Signing Request (CSR) file when applying for a certificate, the private key file was saved only on your local machine.
-The downloaded certificate package does not include the private key.
+If you used a tool such as OpenSSL or keytool to generate a Certificate Signing Request (CSR) when applying for the certificate, the private key was saved only on your local machine and is not included in the downloaded package.
 If the private key is lost, the certificate is unusable.
-You must purchase a commercial certificate again and generate a new CSR and private key.
+You must purchase a new certificate and generate a new CSR and private key.

 Step 2: Configure the system and network environment

-Ensure your security group and system firewall allow inbound traffic on the HTTPS port (443).
+Make sure your server's security group and system firewall allow inbound traffic on TCP port 443 (HTTPS).

 RHEL/CentOS